waywardmonkeys/optimizing-sw-occlusion-culling/source/speculatively-speaking.rst

 |Binning Machine Clears|

 Machine clears?
-We've seen them before, way back in "`Cores don't like to share`_\ ".
+We've seen them before, way back in :doc:`cores-dont-like-to-share`.
 And yes, they're again for memory ordering reasons.
 What did we do wrong this time?
-It turns out that the problematic code has been in there since the beginning, and ran just fine for quite a while, but ever since the scheduling optimizations we did in "`The care and feeding of worker threads`_\ ", we now have binning jobs running tightly packed enough to run into memory ordering issues.
+It turns out that the problematic code has been in there since the beginning, and ran just fine for quite a while, but ever since the scheduling optimizations we did in :doc:`care-and-feeding-of-worker-threads-part-1`, we now have binning jobs running tightly packed enough to run into memory ordering issues.
 So what's the problem?
 Here's the code: